 We will apply high accuracy quantitative shotgun tandem mass spectrometry to characterize the proteome to an unprecedented level of detail.
 Previously, we have used proteogenomics to identify novel CDS within the non-coding space in GENCODE via a global strategy.
-More recently, we have performed a targeted investigation of CDS that were initially suggested by PhyloCSF data found outside GENCODE annotations, i.e. based on sequence conservation.
+More recently, we have performed a targeted investigation of CDSs that were initially suggested by PhyloCSF data found outside GENCODE annotations, i.e. based on sequence conservation.
 Moving forward, our overall goal is to use our proteogenomics workflow to target existing or prospective GENCODE CDS annotations that have equivocal supporting evidence based on conservation or transcriptomic libraries.
 Mass spectrometry peptides can thus provide the requisite orthologonal evidence for these annotations to be made or retained with confidence.
 Our usage of both discovery and targeted mass spectrometry approaches will allow us to analyse selected gene features on a locus by locus basis.
 In particular, we will be able to study the coding potential of alternative splicing within protein-coding genes, the relationship between alternative transcription start sites (TSS) and translational initiation sites (TIS), the translation of peptides within 5’ UTR regions, and the coding potential of loci currently annotated as pseudogenes.
 Importantly, mass spectrometry also has the potential to answer long-standing questions about the existence of lineage-specific functionality within the transcriptome, i.e. to investigate translation within potential human or mouse coding regions that are not supported by conservation.
-Furthermore, we will be working from the same samples as used for the generation of RNA seq libraries, and the creation of ‘multi-layered’ expression profiles will allow us to systematically disentangle the factors that determine the relationship between the levels of mRNA and protein in selected human and mouse tissues.
+Furthermore, we will be working from the same samples used for the generation of RNA seq libraries, and the creation of ‘multi-layered’ expression profiles will allow us to systematically disentangle the factors that determine the relationship between the levels of mRNA and protein in selected human and mouse tissues.
 Recently, the community-standard approach of using RNA and not protein to measure gene output has been called into question, and our fully integrated approach will therefore provide important insights in this regard.

 We will use 3 approaches: (1) proteogenomic analysis of public shotgun proteomics datasets; (2) capture deep quantitative shotgun proteomics using high-resolution shotgun sequencing of key tissues; (3) targeted proteomics to validate expression of selected gene features.

 Analysis of shotgun proteomics datasets We have developed an open source pipeline in OpenMS for proteogenomics data analysis.
-The pipeline is flexible, modular and built to be extendable by the community.
+The pipeline is flexible, modular, and built to be extendable by the community.
 We have applied this pipeline to analyse substantial public human datasets for refining genome annotation, this has resulted in the discovery of several new genes (Wright et al).
 This pipeline will be used to process data for public datasets focusing on the mouse tissues in the first instance.
 The pipeline can also be used for personal annotation by up loading the associated DNA or RNA sequencing files as reference database.
 We have also devised a priority annotation score to distinguish peptides that are more likely to lead to novel annotation.
 For GENCODE we will focus our analysis to the same biological samples as the RNA-seq study.